Divine command theory: General form

 Although "divine command" is the standard term in the literature, God addresses people in all sorts of ways.
 The scholastics distinguished between five different forms of God's revealed will, and they can be summarized in a Latin dactylic hexameter, "Praecipit et prohibet, permittit, consultit, implet".
 Praecipit means "gives precepts to".
 Precepts tell people to do something.
 They can include warning, admonishment or exhortation.
 Prohibet means "prohibits".
 A prohibition is a command not to do something.
 Permittit means "permits".
 A permission is not a command because a person is permitted both to do the thing and not to do it.
 Consultit means "counsels".
 They can include advice, instruction or invitation.
 They are different from commands as the latter generally generate obligation, and there is normally some expectation of condemnation if the command is not carried out.
 Finally, implet means "fulfils", which are directly effective commands.
 They do not need language-using human recipients.
 An example is "Let there be light", and there is light.
 Sometimes "command" is taken to mean the whole family of speech acts, but sometimes it only includes those prescriptions which generate obligation.

-Philosophers including William of Ockham (c.
-1287–1347), St Augustine (354–430), Duns Scotus (c.
-1265–1308), and John Calvin (1509–1564) have presented various forms of divine command theory.
+Philosophers including St Augustine (354–430), Duns Scotus (c.
+1265–1308), William of Ockham (c.
+1287–1347), and John Calvin (1509–1564) have presented various forms of divine command theory.
 The theory generally teaches that moral truth does not exist independently of God and that divine commands determine morality.
 Stronger versions of the theory assert that God's command is the only reason that a good action is moral, while weaker variations cast divine command as a vital component within a greater reason.
 The theory asserts that good actions are morally good as a result of divine command, and many religious believers subscribe to some form of divine command theory.
 Because of these premises, adherents believe that moral obligation is obedience to God's commands; what is morally right is what God desires.

 Divine command theory features in the ethics of many contemporary religions – including Judaism, Islam, the Bahá'í Faith, and Christianity – as well as featuring in numerous polytheistic religions.
 In ancient Athens, citizens commonly held that moral truth was tied directly to divine commands, and religious piety was almost equivalent to morality.
 Although Christianity does not entail divine command theory, people commonly associate the two.
 DCT can be a plausible theory to Christians because the traditional conception of God as the creator of the universe parallels the idea that he created moral truths.
 The theory is supported by the Christian view that God is all-powerful because this implies that God creates moral truths, rather than moral truths existing independently of him, which seems inconsistent with his omnipotence.